GEO4012 – Scientific Writing and Presentation

 This course shares its lectures with GEO4014 – Basin Analysis - Scientific Writing, Presentation and Field Course.

-- how to prepare and present scientific data orally
+- prepare and present your master's project orally

 Admission to the course